FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 ### Converting Resource Storage Type

 While not a first-class feature, it is possible to convert Resources between UI Defined, Files on Server, and Git Repo based storage without having to manually recreate them in the UI.
-There should be better support for this in [version 1.17](https://discord.com/channels/1272479750065094760/1272479750065094763/1340120174224740425) but it's still not "official" by any metric.

-First, make sure the Resources you want to convert are backed by a [Resource Sync](https://komo.do/docs/sync-resources#resource-sync).
+First, make sure the Resources you want to convert are backed by a [Resource Sync](https://komo.do/docs/resources/sync-resources).
 You should be able to see your Resource in the created TOML of the Sync like so (example of a files-on-server Resource):

 ```toml
 [[stack]]